lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 ## Testing jobs (test queue)

-To run short tests, it is possible to request extra high priority on Aurora with the help of
+To run short tests, it is possible to request extra high priority on COSMOS with the help of

 ```bash
 #SBATCH --qos=test